 CON: Not everyone will support your efforts

-If you’re excited to start signing with your baby, you might be disappointed to find that your spouse, your baby’s grandparents, or other caregivers might not share your enthusiasm.
+If you’re excited about baby sign language, you might be disappointed to find that others don’t share your enthusiasm.

 Don’t let this stop you!